infinispan/infinispan/README-Maven.txt

    $ mvn -Dmaven.test.skip.exec=true install

 Again, this is just a shortcut for local use.
 It SHOULD NEVER BE USED when releasing.
-Also, make sure "exec" is included in the property, if not the tests will not be built, which will prevent a test jar being produced (POJO Cache needs the Core Cache test jar).
+Also, make sure "exec" is included in the property, if not the tests will not be built, which will prevent a test jar being produced.

-2.7.
+2.6.
 Permutations
 -----------------
 We use the term permutation to describe a group execution against a particular config.
 This allows us to test a variety of environments and configurations without rewriting the same basic test over and over again.
 For example, the jgroups-tcp